diveyez/Simplex-AI-Autonomy/README.md

 ### Description

-**Simplex AI Autonomy** is an AI management system designed to help zeus setup quick scenarios and without needing to manage AI.
+**Simplex AI Autonomy** is designed to help Zeus setup quick scenarios and without needing to manage AI.

 For usage instructions, please see the [wiki](https://github.com/SceptreOfficial/Simplex-AI-Autonomy/wiki).